 - Coastal Management

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.

 Learning and Teaching

-You can study this course three years full-time, four years sandwich or five years part-time by day release, leading to the award of a BEng(Hons) Civil and Environmental Engineering.
+Study this course three years full-time, four years sandwich (with a placement year after your second year) or five years part-time by day release.

 For more details, see our full glossary of assessment terms.